atv2016/frigate_ocr_recognizer/README.md

 Identify OCR text using EasyOCR and Pytorch and add them as sublabels to [blakeblackshear/frigate](https://github.com/blakeblackshear/frigate) using Frigate events API and MQTT.

 This is an experimental fork of [ljmerza/frigate_plate_recognizer](https://github.com/ljmerza/frigate_plate_recognizer/tree/master) and is very much in a beta state.
-Things will probably not work.
+Things will probably not work as they should.

+Note the image size is currently very large +- 10Gb, because opencv and PyTorch being included.
+I will look at minimizing this at some point.

 ### Setup